How to view & search WooCommerce customer order history

 woocommerce groups profile page

-WooCommerce customer visited products tracking and purchase history
+WooCommerce customers’ visited products tracking and purchase history

-You can also combine the the page visit tracking feature with the customer purchase history to get some interesting insights.
-For example you can find all the customers who have visited a certain product page on your WooCommerce store but have not yet purchased the specific product:
+You can combine the page visit tracking feature with the customer purchase history to get interesting insights.
+For example, you can find all the customers who have visited a specific product page on your WooCommerce store but have not yet purchased the specific product:

 woocommerce customer history tracking